OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 1. Run `npm install`.
 1. To sideload the add-in, see [Sideload add-ins created with the Yeoman generator for Office Add-ins (Yo Office)](../testing/sideload-add-in-with-unified-manifest.md#sideload-add-ins-created-with-the-office-yeoman-generator-yo-office).

-### Convert NodeJS and npm projects that weren't created with Yeoman Generator
+### Convert NodeJS and npm projects that weren't created with the Yeoman generator for Office Add-ins (Yo Office)

 If you don't want to use the Teams Toolkit and your project wasn't created with Yo Office, use the office-addin-manifest-converter tool.